Value-Based Goal Setting: The Values-First Framework

 What You Will Learn

-- How to define a personal values framework
+- How to define a personal values framework using Schwartz’s 10 universal values

-- Methods to identify your core values
+- Methods to identify your core values through structured reflection

-- A step by step guide to aligning your goals with your values.
+- A step-by-step guide to aligning your goals with your values

 - Strategies to resolve conflicts between competing goals